marcelovani/bfd/README.md

    where it is displayed in the block settings, DO NOT display the title of the block.
 Finally, copy the **modal button code** in the corresponding page.

-## ERROR 403 & 404 PAGE
-Find the HTML code for those page in the HTML folder.

 ## VIEW CONTENT HITS
 To display the view counter on the public website, you have to activate the **core** module statistics at `/admin/modules` and grant permission to